fedidat/HexoSite/source/_posts/480-computer-setup.md

 ### The secondary display

 To it, I attached a QNIX QX2710 27" IPS monitor which I imported from South Korea back in 2012.
 It only cost me $300 back then, but since then I could find cheaper and better mainstream 31.5" displays, just not where I live.
 It serves me very well however.
-In particular, I took a gamble with this [Cable Matters USB C to DVI Adapter](https://www.amazon.com/gp/product/B012B58JRM), and it ended up working beautifully at full 2560x1440 resolution.
+In particular, I took a gamble with this [Cable Matters USB-C to DVI Adapter](https://www.amazon.com/gp/product/B012B58JRM), and it ended up working beautifully at full 2560x1440 resolution.

 ### The keyboard